Understanding Zero Values in Go

 April 20, 2023

-In Go, variables of primitive types such as int, float64, bool, string, and others, can have a “zero value” when they are declared but not initialized.
-A zero value is a default value that is assigned by the compiler or runtime to a variable of a primitive type when no value is explicitly assigned to it.
+In Go, variables of primitive types such as int, float64, bool, string, and others, will have a default value that is assigned by the compiler or runtime when no value is explicitly assigned to it (they are declared but not initialized).
+This is called a “zero value”.

 The concept of zero values is important because it allows programs to work with variables even if they have not been assigned a value yet.
 This is useful in situations where a default value is sufficient or when a value will be assigned later in the program.